We want Manitobans to reduce the number of single-use plastic bags they use. Can you help us reach our goal?

 - Brown paper bags – recycle in your blue bin

-- Empty bread and produce bags – return to retailer
+- Empty bread and produce bags – return them to a retailer

 Don’t Recycle